The Official End of the Greatest Era of Phillies Baseball

 Sunday will mark the official end of the greatest era in the history of the Philadelphia Phillies franchise.

 On Sunday, the Phillies are planning a video tribute to Ryan Howard, before the last game of the season at Citizens Bank Park.
-It will also be the last game for Howard as a member of the Phillies, since the team will certainly be paying him a $10 million buyout, instead of paying him $23 million for next season.
+It will also be the last game for Howard as a member of the Phillies, since the team will be paying him a $10 million buyout, instead of paying him $23 million for next season.
 And with that, the last member of the 2008 World Champions will be gone from the team.

 Howard was part of the core of the team that won five straight National League East division titles from 2007 through 2011.
 The other players who represented the core of those great teams didn't have the chance to take a final curtain call like Howard will this weekend, as the Phillies host the hated NY Mets for three games.
 Howard will start all three games, to honor the best first baseman in franchise history and one of the greatest Phillies of all time.

 Rollins was traded first.
-Then Cole Hamels was dealt at the trade deadline in 2015, after saying goodbye to the Phillie fans with a no-hitter.
+Then Cole Hamels was dealt at the trade deadline in 2015, after saying goodbye to the Phillies fans with a no-hitter.
 Nobody knew for sure if that was his last game though.
-Then finally, Chase Utley was traded in August of 2015 and Carlos Ruiz was just traded this year.
+Then finally, Chase Utley was traded in August of 2015, and Carlos Ruiz was just traded this year.
 Now the last remaining member of the core of home-grown Phillies, responsible for the greatest era of Phillies baseball, is nearing his end as well.

 Howard burst onto the scene in 2005 and won the Rookie of the Year award in basically half a season.
 For an encore, he won the NL MVP award in 2006, when he belted 58 HRs and 149 RBIs to go along with a .313 average.
 He continued his dominance over the next few seasons, as he finished in the Top 10 in MVP voting every season from 2006 through 2011, including Top 5 finishes every season between 2006 and 2009.
 It is not a coincidence that those are the same years that the Phillies dominated the NL East.
-Unfortunately for Howard, that 2011 season ended with a first round playoff loss and him blowing out his Achilles for the last out of the season.
+Unfortunately for Howard, that 2011 season ended with a first round playoff loss and him blowing out his Achilles tendon for the last out of the season.
 He was never the same player again.

-The worst part about that injury is that is basically robbed Howard of his ability to ever be great again.
+The worst part about that injury is that it basically robbed Howard of his ability to ever be great again.
 And boy was he ever great in his prime.
 He struggled to come back from the injury, playing only 71 games in 2012 and 80 in 2013.
 Even when he played, he wasn't close to what he was before.

 To make matters worse for Howard, the only thing fans think about these days is his huge salary.
 In April 2010, then team president Dave Montgomery and GM Ruben Amaro Jr. signed Howard to a five-year, $125 million contract.
 Yes, it was too much to pay for even a player of Howard's ability, but the team was retaining a key piece of the team.
-Or as former manager Charlie Manuel dubbed Howard, "the Big Piece".
+Or as former manager Charlie Manuel dubbed Howard, "the Big Piece."
 There was no way anyone could know that Howard would get injured before the big extension even kicked in and he would never be the same player again.

 The salary made it impossible to trade Howard while the team began the long-overdue process of rebuilding, but it shouldn't be held against him.
 I mean, who would turn down that kind of money, right?

-Howard stayed while the other members of that great Championship core were dealt away or succumbed to injuries.
+Howard stayed while the other members of that great championship core were dealt away or succumbed to injuries.
 To his credit, Howard didn't complain too much when his playing time was cut back.
 Oh sure, he sounded a bit delusional about his own abilities last season, but he was never a problem in the clubhouse and continued to put on a good face in public.